The details emerging upon George Floyd’s death

 After watching the video, I could not help but wonder if the man Chauvin (holding Floyd by the neck) knew George Floyd personally.

 This information is too coincidental to not be valid.
-Chauvin is likely to have recognised and have known Floyd.
-Where another scenario may have endured the innocence of Floyd, Floyd instead was treated with a police brutality that took his life.
+Chauvin is likely to have recognized and known Floyd.
+While another scenario may have endured the innocence of Floyd, Floyd instead was treated with police brutality that took his life.